 4 Tips to Keep Students Learning This Summer with Exact Path

-After a few school years of disrupted learning, we expect this summer’s enrichment and remediation programs to be more important than ever.
+Summer learning is an effective way to keep students moving forward and make sure they do not lose essential skills while school is paused.
 Whether you’re looking for a way to create a formal summer school program or let students autonomously work on their own schedule, we’re unpacking four tips to help you use Exact Path to avoid the summer learning slide!

 1. Think It Through: To Assess or Not to Assess